 First steps — with a watering can

 Early habits last a lifetime.
 It may be a cliché, but it’s a good one.
 Once your child learns that plants need water, then watering becomes a fun ritual.
-With their own watering can, children can take their first steps towards a green, oxygen-filled kingdom, with plenty of calming influences.
+With their own watering can, children can take their first steps towards a fresh, green kingdom, with plenty of calming influences.
 That's a gift they can enjoy for the rest of their lives.

 Surprise and delight

-*Be careful: while Monstera is fabulous and purifies the air, it’s definitely not suitable for human consumption.
+*Be careful: while Monstera is fabulous, it’s definitely not suitable for human consumption.
 In fact, it's harmful if ingested.
 With very small children, consider whether to place a Monstera in their room, or whether to opt for one of the other plants instead.